magauran/swift-extensions/README.md

 # swift-sequences

-**Sequences** is a package containing extensions to the sequence protocols for the Swift programming language.
+**Sequences** is a package containing extensions to the collection protocols for the Swift programming language.

 ## Contents

-The package currently provides the following implementations:
+The package currently provides the following extensions:

 **BidirectionalCollection**